The 2024 Nordic Council Film Prize nominees. Photo: Grethe Nygaard

-Purpose: The Nordic Council prizes aim to increase interest in culture and in collaboration on environmental issues, to recognize outstanding artistic and environmental initiatives and to raise the profile and increase the visibility of Nordic co-operation.
+The purpose: The purpose of the Film Prize is to promote the selection and circulation of Nordic films in the region to strengthen the Nordic cultural community and develop the Nordic region as a cultural domestic market.
+The nominated films are meant to benefit from the Film Prize, both culturally and commercially, in a Nordic and global perspective.
+The Nordic Council prizes aim to increase interest in culture and in collaboration on environmental issues, to recognise outstanding artistic and environmental initiatives, and to raise the profile and increase the visibility of Nordic co-operation.

 Denmark: Heidi Hilarius-Kalkau Philipsen*, Jacob Ludvigsen, Amalie Næsby Fick